tmds/dotnet-shift/README.md

 # dotnet shift

-An opioninated .NET cli tool for .NET developers for working with OpenShift.
+An opinionated .NET cli tool for working with OpenShift.

 # Usage